tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 // ConditionType identifies the type of condition. type ConditionType string

-// ConditionSeverity expresses the severity of a Condition Type failing. type ConditionSeverity string

-const (
-  // ConditionSeverityError indicates the condition should be treated as an error.
-  ConditionSeverityError ConditionSeverity = "Error"

-  // ConditionSeverityWarning indicates the condition should be investigated but that everything
-  // may continue to function.
-  ConditionSeverityWarning ConditionSeverity = "Warning"

-  // ConditionSeverityInfo indicates the condition is informational only.
-  ConditionSeverityInfo ConditionSeverity = "Info"

-  // ConditionSeverityNone indicates the condition has no severity.
-  ConditionSeverityNone ConditionSeverity = ""
-)

 // ConditionStatus expresses the current state of the condition. type ConditionStatus string